HOW TO FILE AN ETHICS COMPLAINT

 - How and when you observed or became aware of the alleged violation

-- A description of the respondent’s actions and behavior which you believe were in violation of the Code and Ethics Standards and the specific principles allegedly violated (i.e. Principle 2, Section A, B, and D)
+- A description of the respondent’s actions and behavior that you believe were in violation of the Code and Ethics Standards, and the specific principles allegedly violated (e.g., Principle 2, Sections A, B, and D)

 - Descriptions or copies of communication with others that are relevant to this incident

 - Date and type of any actions taken to address the violation, including reports to other agencies, and written or verbal communication to the respondent or others

 - Signed and dated witness statements, if applicable

 A copy of the complaint form and supporting documentation will be provided to the respondent (individual against whom the complaint is filed) and to EC members.
 All information related to a potential ethics complaint is confidential and available only to the respondent, EC members, and the AOTA Ethics staff.

 The Enforcement Procedures document outlines the process of handling a complaint, a process designed to ensure fundamental fairness, objectivity, and confidentiality to all parties before a final decision is reached.

 The EC generally holds monthly conference call meetings to review and deliberate on complaint submissions.
 The initial process typically occurs within 30 to 60 days, and it may not exceed 90 days from the date the complaint is received.
 All communication from the EC will be in writing and sent via Certified Mail, Return Receipt Requested.

 The timeline for investigating and rendering a decision on a complaint varies from several months to about a year, depending on the timeliness of responses to correspondence and whether or not the respondent requests an appeal.
 No information will be provided to the Complainant until a final decision (including appeals) has been rendered.